 Gillian Guy, the chief executive at Citizens Advice commented: "All banks should have a responsibility to spread the risk and cater for clients who don't represent immediate profit."

 She went on to say that: "Citizens Advice wants the Government and all banks to work together to find a sustainable solution that ensures everyone has access to this essential service."

-The thinkmoney Personal Account also comes with a built-in money managing service, which could help you to budget.
+The thinkmoney Managed Current Account also comes with a built-in money managing service, which could help you to budget.
 This can be very useful during financially difficult times - such as going through bankruptcy.